 On the one hand, there are reasons to be optimistic about this.

-That’s because–whether they happen to be employees at your company, students at your school, or even members of your own family–all the people who are presently worried or uncertain about what’s in store for them in our next new normal shouldn’t have to go it alone if another human can help, either.
+That’s because–whether they happen to be employees at your company, students at your school, or even members of your own family–people who are worried or uncertain about what’s in store for them shouldn’t have to go it alone if a human can help, either.

-The first section addresses why you should care about GenAI and what it can do for you and any organization or community to which you belong, right now, if you so choose.
+The first section addresses what GenAI can do for you and any organization or community to which you belong, right now, if you so choose.
+I’ll offer an opinionated recipe for how to make the most of it in both individual and collective human endeavors.

-The next addresses how to keep the journey to our next new normal on the right track.
+The next addresses how to help keep the journey to our next new normal on the right track.

+Then there’s a turn to a very practical focus on building GenAI strategies.
 I’ll address the brass tacks of turning it into a driver of business growth, shared learning, and greater personal self-realization.

 Whether you are a skeptical newbie or a seasoned GenAI expert or somewhere in between, this book is intended to help you in three ways.

 First: I will relentlessly focus on what anyone can and should be doing, right now, with the GenAI available today.
-I will strive mightily for any chapter that you may find relevant to your work and life to flow smoothly into “what are we waiting for–let’s get to it!”
+I will strive for any chapter that you may find relevant to your work and life to flow smoothly into “what are we waiting for–let’s get to it!”

 Second: if you’re an expert, I probably am not going to tell you anything technical you don’t already know.
 But I may provide new ways to explain what you know to non-technical people.